av2f/FinOps/Get-AzCostVariation/readme.md

 Version : 1.0

 ** Description **
-Calculates the cost variation in USD and the variation in percent between M-1 and M resources costs
+Calculates the cost variation and the variation in percent between M-1 and M resources costs

 Global variables are stored in .\Get-AzCostVariation.json and must be adapted accordingly